 Video battery life is a more disappointing story.
 The camera lasts for just over an hour of continuous video recording in 4k at 30 fps.
 That's a fair bit shorter than the RP's video battery life.
 However, this camera does record uncropped oversampled 4k video, unlike the RP, so it makes sense that it drains the battery much quicker.

 The Canon R8 uses the same autofocus system as the Canon EOS R6 Mark II, which does an excellent job of tracking moving subjects.
 It has various subject detection modes for animals and vehicles, on top of regular human face/eye detection.
 The tracking feature sticks to human subjects very well, even with trickier backgrounds or with faster movement.
 It's also a very intuitive autofocus system to use, with plenty of settings to fine-tune its performance to your needs.
-All in all, you should have a very high hit rate when letting the autofocus do its thing.
+You should have a very high hit rate when letting the autofocus do its thing.

 Like the Canon EOS R6 Mark II, the R8 is excellent at resolving fine detail, giving you a bit of leeway to crop your photos.
-However, this is mostly apparent when pixel-peeping.

 The camera can capture 4k video at up to 60 fps without a crop, which is fantastic considering its price.
+This is great for capturing smooth-looking realistic footage or light slow-motion.

 The autofocus is incredibly effective in video mode.
 In 4k, it can track and keep moving subjects in focus with little issue.
 You also have plenty of settings to fine-tune its performance.
 That includes, for example, the same setting found on the Canon EOS R6 Mark II that lets you set it to only focus on detected subjects, which helps to minimize shifting focus when a subject leaves the frame.